 How to conduct a preference test?

+1.)
 Set your objectives

 Whatever your study goal is, write it at the top of your research board so that your test participants can see it.

-Whether it’s logos, symbols, color palettes, or website designs, gather the items you wish to use for your preference test.
-In a preference test, two or three options are usually utilized.
-Remember that the more designs you include in a task, the more difficult it will be for your participants to choose and then justify their choice.
+In most preference tests two or three options are usually utilized, but you can use more if you wish.
+However, remember that the more designs you include in a task, the more difficult it will be for your participants to choose and then justify their choice.

+3.)
 Choose a tool

 Here is how you can set up your preference test with UXtweak

-- Name your study and choose a language
+- Name your study and choose a language.

-- Create tasks, where the respondents are supposed to express their preference for one of your designs
+- Create tasks, where the respondents are supposed to express their preference for one of your designs.

 - Design a variety of follow-up questions to collect qualitative data from your respondents based on your research objectives and the type and amount of elements you’re comparing.